smilster/Choir.js/README.md

 #### 2. Add more voices
-- Refine inter-voice relations, change instruments, adjust volume and panning, change playback speed, experiment with scales, and explore how all of this impacts the perception of harmony and musical expression.
+- Refine inter-voice relations, change instruments, adjust volume and panning, change playback speed, experiment with scales.
+- Explore how all of this impacts the perception of harmony and musical expression.

 ## Code Design